GuanghuiFU/nnunet_lymphoma_segment/README.md

-# Automatic Segmentation of Primary Brain Lymphoma on Clinical Routine Post-contrast T1-weighted MRI
+# Automatic Segmentation of Primary Central Nervous System Lymphoma on Clinical Routine Post-contrast T1-weighted MRI

 This repository contains material associated to this [paper](#Citation).

 It contains:
-- link to trained models for segmentation of lymphoma from post-constrast T1-weighted MRI ([link](#Trained-nnU-net-models))
+- link to trained models for segmentation of lymphoma from post-constrast T1-weighted MRI ([link](https://zenodo.org/records/15641957))

 ## Trained nnU-net models